 Inappropriate sinus tachycardia

 Inappropriate sinus tachycardia is a condition where sinus tachycardia is present at rest and the sinus rate is usually excessively high during physical activity.
 The condition has been recognized for more than seven decades but many clinicians are still unaware of it.
-A large body of science suggest that inappropriate sinus tachycardia is caused by increased automaticity in the sinoatrial node.
-The cause of the increased automaticity, however, remain elusive.
-Theories suggest hypersensitivity to cathecholamines, disturbance in the autonomic nervous system etc. Inappropriate sinus tachycardia may only be diagnosed when all other causes of sinus tachycardia have been ruled out.
+A large body of science suggests that inappropriate sinus tachycardia is caused by increased automaticity in the sinoatrial node.
+The cause of the increased automaticity, however, remains elusive.
+Theories suggest hypersensitivity to catecholamines, disturbance in the autonomic nervous system etc. Inappropriate sinus tachycardia may only be diagnosed when all other causes of sinus tachycardia have been ruled out.

 Treatment of inappropriate sinus tachycardia